My vaccinations

 • The vaccinations that begin in child health clinics continue later in school health care and, if necessary, student health care.

-• People in risk groups are also offered vaccinations that are not included in the basic national immunisation schedule.
+• People in risk groups are also offered vaccinations that are not included in the basic national vaccination schedule.
 An underlying medical condition can also require enhanced immunisation.
 Exposure to infectious diseases can also result from different life circumstances or working conditions.

 Further reading